Something for everyone. Sundays at 9:45am at LUMC, 78 Oak Street East, Leamington.

 LUMC Youth and Junior Youth Activities are wonderful.
-You can contact Youth Leader – Mykayla – for more information.
+You can contact Child and Youth Coordinator – Mykayla – for more information.
 Children’s Sunday school programs are also occurring.
 Check the bulletin and Facebook pages for information.

 LUMC will continue to broadcast services online.
 Our YouTube channel is “LUMC Church”.